HTML And Front-end Architecture

 ...we do know how to utilize resources to find out what we need to know to solve a specific issue

-Classic way to Debug
+Classic ways to Debug

 • Comment out code